Born: possibly 1774? and died 27 June 1856 at The Hermitage, Snaresbrook, in his 83rd year.

 2. Information supplied to be by William Morrison-Bell in 2005.

 3. A manuscript in the University of London Library.
-As follows:

 A note from the University of London library:

 Sir James William Morrison (1774-1850) was Third Clerk to the Master of the Royal Mint, 1792, and also worked as an assistant in the melting house.
 On 31 Dec 1801, he replaced his father, James Morrison, as First Clerk, Purveyor and Deputy Master of the Mint, a post which he held until 1850.

 There exists in the University of London library a document:

 Manuscript volume containing a treatise by Sir James William Morrison, First Clerk and Deputy Master of the Royal Mint, entitled 'Memoirs and observations on the melting and casting of silver for the coinage at his Majesty's Mint', 1807.
 The manuscript discusses previous techniques in melting, especially experiments made by his father James Morrison, Deputy Master of the Mint from 1787-1799, based on his papers, and his own experiments made with the help of Robert Mushet, Third Clerk to the Master of the Mint, and Robert Bingley, the Assay Master (1798-1836).

 I understand that there is a monument to James Williams Morrison in the St Nicholas parish church in Sutton, Surrey.
 It records he was Deputy Master of the Mint.
 It is also recorded that Lady Morrison contributed "munificently" to the rebuilding of the church in 1862 and the east window is attributed as her gift.
 The window has no inscription but in a small pane there is the picture of a lady lifting a window with identical tracery into position.